-- Simple right-click menu option performs the operation in one go. - Graduate the effect from the bottom to the top of the object. - Choose from Grid Mode or Shrinkwrap Mode. - Transfer surface normals to blend object shading. - Use a deformation lattice to stretch an object around the surface of another. - Underlying mesh is not affected. - Undo and apply options handle the underlying complexity of adding and removing modifers. - Conform multiple objects at once. - Display Vertex Weights in Object Mode to help with the Gradient Effect. - Presets system to save your preferred settings.
+- Simple right-click menu option performs the operation in one go. - Graduate the effect from the bottom to the top of the object. - Choose from Grid Mode or Shrinkwrap Mode. - Transfer surface normals to blend object shading. - Underlying mesh is not affected. - · Undo and apply options handle the underlying complexity of adding and removing modifers. - Conform multiple objects at once. - Display Vertex Weights in Object Mode to help with the Gradient Effect. - Presets system to save your preferred settings.